-- 15. In order to maintain the objectives outlined within Refs A and D-F, it is anticipated the maritime component of OP STEEL SENTINEL will be broken into five phases.
-This will ensure there is consistency between all Land, Air and Maritime components, while being complimentary with Refs A and B. A maritime line of operation can be obtained at Appendix 1 - 16.
-Phase 0 Shaping.
-This phase will take place from now until ordered.
-This phase is to be considered the normal state of affairs and as such, no overt action is to be conducted without express authority or approval from CCJTF 667.
-Throughout the shaping phase, the following actions are to occur: - a.
+15. In order to maintain the objectives outlined within Refs A and D-F, it is anticipated the maritime component of OP STEEL SENTINEL will be broken into five phases.
+This will ensure there is consistency between all Land, Air and Maritime components, while being complimentary with Refs A and B. A maritime line of operation can be obtained at Appendix 1 a.
 Conduct Exercise FLOATING FORTRESS.
-This is paramount in continuing the presence operations being conducted in Belesian waters - b.
+This is paramount in continuing the presence operations being conducted in Belesian waters b.
 Integration of BN through Exercise FLOATING FORTRESS and ad hoc engagements.
-This is to provide a consolidated front and allows for smoother transition through to Transition Phase - c.
-Establishment HQ JFMCC base of operations in Zamboanga. - d.
-Embark CTG elements in units as required for Exercise FLOATING FORTRESS with repatriation to HQ JFMCC on completion of the exercise, or as required - e.
-Units as directed BPT conduct maritime presence and force protection of designated shipping - f.
-Units as directed to assume to 48hrs notice to embark personnel, equipment and stores as required for amphibious lodgment in follow on phasing
+This is to provide a consolidated front and allows for smoother transition through to Transition Phase c.
+Establishment HQ JFMCC base of operations in Zamboanga.